wonderslug/MMM-HomeAssistantDisplay/README.md

 #### Note

-When working on your templates you can always check them in the [Home Assisant Template Editor](https://my.home-assistant.io/redirect/developer_template).
+When working on your templates you can always check them in the [Home Assistant Template Editor](https://my.home-assistant.io/redirect/developer_template).

 ### Examples